krutarth31/subspark/README.md

 subscription screen where sellers pay the platform fee.
 Clicking **Pay Subscription** creates a Stripe Checkout session via `/api/stripe/checkout` and redirects the seller to Stripe.
-When the checkout completes the webhook marks the seller account active and the user can continue to the dashboard.
+When the checkout completes the webhook marks the seller account active and the user is redirected to the Products page to create listings.